junxit/us-congress-bills-114/metadata.md

 - 2015-07-09 — The previous question was ordered pursuant to the rule. (consideration: CR H5006)
 - 2015-07-09 — The title of the measure was amended.
 Agreed to without objection.
 - 2015-07-09 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of an amendment which had been debated earlier and which further proceedings had been postponed.
+- 2015-07-13 — Received in the Senate and Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.